-Prune apple trees when they're dormant and you have at least 2 weeks of dry weather after making your pruning cut.
-Apple trees are pruned in later winter or early spring, before the tree begins bud break (when the leaf and fruit buds start to unfurl) in eastern areas of the United States.
+Prune apple trees when they're dormant, and you have at least two weeks of dry weather after making your pruning cut.
+Apple trees are pruned in later winter or early spring before the tree begins bud break (when the leaf and fruit buds start to unfurl) in eastern areas of the United States.

 However, the best time to prune apple trees in the Pacific Northwest is during the summer when the tree enters into a second dormant phase.
 You should never prune an apple tree in the fall.

-Because your fresh pruning cuts leave the tree susceptible and open to disease, you don't want to prune when it will be wet for 2 to 3 weeks after you prune.
-Note: ice and snow are considered dry in regards to fungus and bacteria spores.
-In wet parts of the country like the Pacific Northwest, the best time to prune an apple tree is in July.
-For more on fruit tree care read How to Care for Fruit Trees in Fall and Winter
+Because your fresh pruning cuts leave the tree susceptible and open to disease, you don't want to prune when it will be wet for two to three weeks after you prune.
+Note: ice and snow are considered dry regarding fungus and bacteria spores.
+In wet parts of the country, like the Pacific Northwest, the best time to prune an apple tree is in July.
+For more on fruit tree care, read How to Care for Fruit Trees in Fall and Winter.

-For years I pruned in late winter and early spring as you'll see in the video below, but learned from a nursery expert that was likely the reason I was beginning to see some signs of disease in my trees and have now switched to summer pruning only (with the exception of shaping and cutting off dead parts of the tree early spring).
+For years I pruned in late winter and early spring, as you'll see in the video below, but I learned from a nursery expert that this was likely the reason I was beginning to see some signs of disease in my trees and have now switched to summer pruning only (with the exception of shaping and cutting off dead parts of the tree early spring).

 After selecting your pruning time based on climate, it's important to have proper pruning tools.

-Before pruning, always clean your shears, loppers, and saws with alcohol to avoid spreading any disease between trees and allow them to dry fully before use.
+Before pruning, always clean your shears, loppers, and saws with alcohol to avoid spreading any disease between trees and allow them to dry thoroughly before use.

-Often times I learn best by seeing so if you're looking for how to prune apple trees video, I got ya covered below!
+Often I learn best by seeing, so if you're looking for how to prune apple trees video, I got ya covered below!

 - Prune out any dead, diseased, or broken branches.
 Deadwood is often darker or black.
-The bark may peel or be split and no new buds are forming.
+The bark may peel or be split, and no new buds form.
 Signs of disease are an open wound, discolored wood, oozing wounds, or peeling bark with discoloration.
 Any time you see disease or a dead branch, remove it.
 If wet conditions are present, cut past the disease (where you no longer see discoloration in the wood).
-Once you have dry weather, then make your final proper pruning cut, either at an outward growing lateral or if removing the entire branch, at the collar.
+Once you have dry weather, then make your final proper pruning cut, either at an outward growing lateral or, if removing the entire branch, at the collar.
 Sometimes branches look dead, but if you scrape back the bark with your fingernail, it may be green.
 This is a good test before cutting something you're unsure of.

 - Remove any sucker shoots.
 These are shoots that grow near the base of the tree, off the trunk or near it.
 Remove sucker shoots as soon as you see them, don't wait for winter or summer.